-Global cross-border payment flows are expected to reach US$156 trillion in 2022 (EY).
+Global cross-border payment flows reached approximately US$156 trillion in 2022 (EY).
 The sector is ripe for disruption due to changing customer demands, emerging market growth, and financial inclusion.
 New entrants -- like FundsV -- are eager to infuse fresh perspectives onto long-standing pain points.

 FundsV solves for the global challenge of verifying available funds across multiple sources, institutions, regions and countries in real time.
 We position ourselves early in the process -- prior to the actual currency transfer -- so authorities, businesses, consumers and other stakeholders can proceed with confidence during their "due diligence" phase.